Explainable Binary Classification of Separable Shape Ensembles: Abstract

 \section{Abstract}

-Materials scientists utilize image segmentation of micrographs to create large curve ensembles representing grain boundaries of material microstructures.
-Observations of these collections of shapes can facilitate inferences about material properties and manufacturing processes.
-We seek to bolster this application, and related engineering/scientific tasks, using novel pattern recognition formalisms and inference over large ensembles of segmented curves---i.e., facilitate principled assessments for quantifying differences in distributions of shapes.
-To this end, we apply a composite integral operator to motivate accurate and efficient numerical representations of discrete planar curves over matrix manifolds.
-The main result is a rigid-invariant orthonormal decomposition of curve component functions into separable forms of scale variations and complementary features of undulation.
-We demonstrate how these separable shape tensors---given thousands of curves in an ensemble---can inform explainable binary classification of segmented images by utilizing a product maximum mean discrepancy to distinguish the shape distributions; absent labelled data, building interpretable feature spaces in seconds without high performance computation, and detecting discrepancies below cursory visual inspections.
+{Scientists, engineers, biologists, and technology specialists universally leverage image segmentation to extract shape ensembles containing many thousands of curves representing patterns in observations and measurements.
+These large curve ensembles facilitate inferences about important changes when comparing and contrasting images.
+We introduce novel pattern recognition formalisms combined with inference methods over large ensembles of segmented curves.
+Our formalism involves accurately approximating eigenspaces of composite integral operators to motivate discrete, dual representations of curves collocated at quadrature nodes.
+Approximations are projected onto underlying matrix manifolds and the resulting separable shape tensors constitute rigid-invariant decompositions of curves into generalized (linear) scale variations and complementary (nonlinear) undulations.
+With thousands of curves segmented from pairs of images, we demonstrate how data-driven features of separable shape tensors inform explainable binary classification utilizing a product maximum mean discrepancy; absent labeled data, building interpretable feature spaces in seconds without high performance computation, and detecting discrepancies below cursory visual inspections.}